lgspitler/TransientPhaseSpace/README.md

 ##TransientPhaseSpace
 Forked from Kenzie's github

-Expanded it to include longer transients using some of the data from Evan Keane's code (link above).
+Expanded it to include longer transients (SNe, GRB, LPTs, etc.) using some of the data from Evan Keane's code (link above).

+Script for this plot: short_long_dur_transients.py

+Notes:

-- Non-repeating FRBs: The list is current incomplete and only contains one-offs with redshifts from host galaxy associations.
+- Non-repeating FRBs: The list is incomplete.
+Only one-offs with redshifts from host galaxy associations.

-- The following files were copied from Evan's repository:
+- The following files were copied from Evan's repository: Gosia_GRB2.txt, Gosia_XRB2.txt, Gosia_SN2.txt, Gosia_flare_stars2.txt, solar_bursts.txt, gw170817.txt, brown_dwarf.txt

-Gosia_GRB2.txt		Gosia_XRB2.txt
-Gosia_SN2.txt		Gosia_flare_stars2.txt
-solar_bursts.txt
-gw170817.txt
-brown_dwarf.txt

-- I modified solar_system.txt
+- I updated the value for Jupiter DAM "solar_system.txt".

-- I added a Long Period Transients file:
+- I added a Long Period Transients file: LPT.txt

-LPT.txt